-- Go to IRS.gov/Refunds. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 800-829-1954.
+- Go to IRS.gov/Refunds.Download the official IRS2Go app to your - mobile device to check your refund status.
+Call the automated refund hotline at - Call the automated refund notline at 800-829-1954.

 Note.
 The IRS can't issue refunds before mid-February 2022 for returns that claimed the EIC or the additional child tax credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.